PopicLab/insilicoSV/docs/outputs.md

 10. *SAMPLE*: Genotype 1|1 for homozygous variants, 1|0 or 0|1 for heterozygous ones.

 ### INFO fields
-1. *END*: End of the source region, 1 indexed, not reported for SNP.
+1. *END*: End of the source region, 1 indexed.
-2. *OP_TYPE*: NA for SVs represented on a single record, the type of operation otherwise, not reported for SNP.
+2. *OP_TYPE*: NA for SVs represented by a single record, the type of operation otherwise.
-3. *GRAMMAR*: The corresponding grammar of the SV except for SNPs and tandem repeats, not reported for SNP.
+3. *GRAMMAR*: The corresponding SV grammar, not reported for tandem repeats.
-4. *VSET*: The variant set the SV has been defined from.
-The number corresponds to the position of the variant set in the config file.
+4. *VSET*: Variant sets are numbered according to the order in which they appear in the config file.
-5. *TARGET_CHROM*: Chromosome of the target point if the SV is not in place, not reported for SNP.
+5. *TARGET_CHROM*: Chromosome of the target point if the SV is not in place.
-6. *TARGET*: Position of the target if the SV is not in place, not reported for SNP.
+6. *TARGET*: Position of the target if the SV is not in place.
-7. *SVLEN*: Length of the SV, corresponds to END - POS, not reported for SNP.
+7. *SVLEN*: Length of the source region, corresponds to END - POS.
 8. *INSORD*: Order in which the sequence corresponding to the record has been inserted.
-Used to disambiguate cases like A_ -> _AA, the first A on the right hand side will have INSORD=0 the second 1, not reported for SNP.
+Used to disambiguate cases like A_ -> _AA, the first A on the right hand side will have INSORD=0 the second 1.
-9. *SVID*: Unique identifier of the SV, not reported for SNP.
+9. *SVID*: Unique identifier of the SV.
-10. *SVTYPE*: Type of the SV, not reported for SNP.
+10. *SVTYPE*: Type of the SV.
-11. *SYMBOL*: The letter from the grammar affected by this record, not reported for SNP.
+11. *SYMBOL*: The letter from the grammar corresponding to the record source region.

+**Note:** For SNPs, VSET is the only reported INFO field.

 ## Output PAF file
 The correct whole-genome alignment of the simulated sample haplotypes to the reference can optionally be